Which Angle In Def Has The Largest Measure

 2. This is an equilateral triangle.

 3. In an equilateral triangle, all angles are equal and measure 60 degrees.
-Therefore, there's no single "largest" angle.
+Because of this, there's no single "largest" angle.

 Example 3: A Case of Inequality Violation